Henry Robb: History

 On 26 February 1940 King George VI and Queen Elizabeth toured the shipyard.
+The King visited a second time on 29 July 1943.

+In 1963 Robbs took over the neighbouring long-standing shipbuilding yard of Menzies & Co.

 In 1968 Robbs merged with the Caledon Shipbuilding & Engineering Company of Dundee, forming Robb Caledon Shipbuilding, and in 1969 the new company took over the Burntisland Shipbuilding Company in Fife.
 In 1977, under the provisions of the Aircraft and Shipbuilding Industries Act 1977, Robb Caledon was nationalised as part of British Shipbuilders.
 The Caledon yard in Dundee closed in 1981.
 Robb's yard in Leith survived two more years, closing in 1983.

-The site of Robb's shipyard is now the Ocean Terminal shopping centre, where the Royal Yacht Britannia is berthed.
+The site of Robb's shipyard is now the Ocean Terminal shopping centre, where the former Royal Yacht Britannia is berthed.
 An early 20th-century pitched roof paint shed that once belonged to the yard, built from rivetted iron plates, survives and was a Category B listed building before being relocated.

 The yard features in the video to the song "Letter From America" (1987) by The Proclaimers, whose father worked in the yard.
 The overall sentiment of the song stresses the loss of Scotland's traditional industries and the mass emigration of Scots to North America due to circumstances such as the Highland Clearances.